 It’s not just on the border that the woke left doesn’t see eye to eye with the speaker.
 Pelosi has dismissed Ocasio-Cortez’s Green New Deal as the “green dream” and taken Omar and Tlaib to task for their pro-Palestinian views.
 Omar and Jayapal are co-sponsors of legislation to make college free.
 Tlaib has proposed a $3,000 monthly basic income.

-But Pelosi is hardly the only one who disagrees with them.
+But Pelosi isn’t the only one who disagrees with them.
 The majority of Democrats do.
 In some cases the vast majority.

 Jonathan Bernstein argues at Bloomberg View that it is Pelosi’s job to take the flak for them: